iPad 6 Wi-Fi Left Antenna Replacement

 Step 32

-- Unscrew that lone 2.3 mm Phillips #000 screw holding the battery connector snug against the logic board.
+- Gently unscrew that one 2.3 mm Phillips #000 screw holding the battery connector to the logic board—easy does it!

-- Keep that battery blocker in place while you tackle the next steps.
+- Keep that battery blocker snug in place while you tackle the next steps.

 Tools Used